LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 Your final application will have the same list and search capabilities as your :ref:`Tech Jobs (MVC Edition) <tech-jobs-mvc>` but you'll need to do the work to connect the project to a database for storing user-submitted job data.

-Each of the four sections of this assignment will also ask you to demonstrate your SQL skills under an item labelled **SQL TASK**.
+Each of the three sections of this assignment will also ask you to demonstrate your SQL skills under an item labelled **SQL TASK**.

 Checkout and Review the Starter Code
 ------------------------------------